Sierra de Chiconquiaco: Ecology

-The Veracruz moist forests ecoregion covers lower elevations, while the Oaxacan montane forests, with cloud and pine–oak forests, covers the higher elevations of the range.
+The Veracruz moist forests ecoregion covers lower elevations, while the Oaxacan montane forests, with both cloud and pine-oak forests, cover the higher elevations of the range.
 The drier Veracruz dry forests lie in the lowlands to the south, in the rain shadow of the Sierra.
 Most of the range has been converted to pasture or agriculture, and little undisturbed natural vegetation remains.